 The Remonstrance holds to the following doctrinal distinctives.
 Please note that this is not an exhaustive statement of faith.
-For the statement of faith of our ministry please follow this link.

 The purpose of this page is to highlight distinctives that makes the content and theological viewpoints of Remonstrance podcast slightly different from other ministries or groups that may be similar.

 Confessions of Faith: As for confessions we hold to The Five Arminian Articles (1610), The Arminian Confession of 1621, and The Twenty-Five Articles of Religion (1784).
 Please follow the links provided to read them in their entirety.

 Orthodox-Arminianism: As distinct from what has been falsely labeled “Arminian” throughout history from the Dutch Republic in the 1600s until the present day.
 The majority of modern and historical “Arminianism” is not truly Arminian at all.
 Here at Remonstrance when we say we are Arminian we actually mean it.

 Orthodox-Wesleyanism: As distinct from what is broadly considered “Wesleyan” today.
 Today “Wesleyan” can mean liberalism (as in the case of many United Methodist Churches) or unbiblical legalism.
 This is especially true in groups that broke off from the Methodist Church and overlook historic Wesleyan-Arminian systematic theology and theologians.
 Here at Remonstrance when we say we are Wesleyan we really mean it.
 Here at Remonstrance we follow in the tradition of classical Methodist theologians: Richard Watson (1781-1833), Samuel Wakefield (1799-1895), Thomas N. Ralston (1806–1879), Thomas O. Summers (1812-1882), William Burt Pope (1822-1903), and Thomas C. Oden (1931–2016).